lewidot/gotr/README.md

 # GOTR

-Learning GO http requests with "The One API"
+Learning GO http requests with [The One API](https://the-one-api.dev)